legend80s/tinify-client/README.md

 ### 1. Configure the key

-Get your key at https://tinypng.com/developers.

-Then set the key in the CLI params: `$ tinify-client key=YOUR_API_KEY`, or append `export TINIFY_KEY=YOUR_API_KEY` to your profile (~/.zshrc or ~/.bash_profile, etc.).
+Get your key at https://tinypng.com/developers then set the key in the CLI params: `$ tinify-client key=YOUR_API_KEY`, or append `export TINIFY_KEY=YOUR_API_KEY` to your profile (~/.zshrc or ~/.bash_profile, etc.).
 Don't forget to execute this line below to make your settings active.

 ```sh
 source ~/.zshrc